 The applications in the figure above will open 4 different databases within 4 different "task" structures, and then decide, based on a primary key, which database a record belongs in.
 It will either find it there or create it there.
 Reading is different.
-Within one "task" structure, all 4 databases should be opened in one call (using the Distributed Package's database union feature) and reading should be done without locks by using MVCC (Multi-Version Concurrency Control) read-only-transactions.
+Within one "task" structure, all 4 databases should be opened in one call using the database union feature, and reading should be done without locks by using MVCC (Multi-Version Concurrency Control) read-only-transactions.